-Lavender is the most known and the most used of all the EO.
-Few people, however, know the different lavender.
-We are therefore no longer talking about one variety of lavender but about SEVERAL varieties of lavender.
-In this article I am comparing these EO because they do not have the same benefits (although they are closely related), nor the same warnings and they are not used in the same fashion.
+Lavender is the most known and the most used of all the Essential Oils.
+Few people, however, know the different ones.
+We are therefore no longer talking about one variety but about SEVERAL varieties of lavender.
+In this article, I am comparing these EO because they do not have the same benefits (although they are closely related), nor the same warnings and they are not used in the same fashion.

 The different varieties of lavender EO

 Although there are numerous varieties, 4 of them are the most important:

 True Lavender (Lavandula augustifolia or Lavandula vera, Lavandula officinalis) known also as fine lavender or lavender officinal

 Spike Lavender (Lavandula latifolia or Lavandula spica) or wild lavender